maurice46/SSNeuralNetwork/README.md

 ### Per-activation findings

-**Tanh** trained smoothly and predictably, with loss dropping rapidly early on, but performance plateaued — additional training past ~100 epochs produced little to no improvement and occasionally slightly hurt test accuracy.
+**Tanh** trained smoothly and predictably, with loss dropping rapidly early on, but performance plateaued, additional training past ~100 epochs produced little to no improvement and occasionally slightly hurt test accuracy.
 This matches the expected vanishing-gradient behavior: the gradient becomes too small to keep improving the model.

 **ReLU** was highly learning-rate dependent.
 At `lr=0.01` it trained efficiently with smooth, fast loss reduction.
 At `lr=0.1`, it failed to learn altogether — loss stayed flat and elevated, consistent with dying neurons and exploding gradients under aggressive optimization.

 **Custom** showed the most consistent balance of stability and generalization.
-Loss continued to decline gradually even at high epoch counts rather than flattening early like Tanh, and testing accuracy kept improving with more training rather than overfitting — suggesting the linear term successfully prevented gradient saturation while preserving Tanh's stable, zero-centered behavior.
+Loss continued to decline gradually even at high epoch counts rather than flattening early like Tanh, and testing accuracy kept improving with more training rather than overfitting, suggesting the linear term successfully prevented gradient saturation while preserving Tanh's stable, zero-centered behavior.

 ## Conclusion

 For this architecture, dataset, and training setup, the custom activation function `0.1x + tanh(x)` achieved the best testing accuracy and lowest final loss, while training more reliably than ReLU and continuing to improve past the point where Tanh plateaued.
-These results support the idea that adding a small linear component to a smooth nonlinear activation can help maintain gradient flow without sacrificing stability — but they're specific to this controlled experiment, not a general claim that the custom function is universally better.
+These results support the idea that adding a small linear component to a smooth nonlinear activation can help maintain gradient flow without sacrificing stability, but they're specific to this controlled experiment, not a general claim that the custom function is universally better.
 Future work could test it across different datasets, deeper architectures, and other optimizers, and compare it against other modern activations like Leaky ReLU, GELU, or Swish.

 ## Project structure